mathisbot/opengl-fps/README.md

 The aim of this project is to create a simple FPS game, using no game engine.
 This allows for a low-level approach to game design, and therefore very thorough optimization.

-In this case, I chose the C language along with only one very low-level library: SDL2.
+In this case, I chose the C language along with only one very low-level library: SDL2 (in order to use OpenGL).
-This means that rendering methods are close to nil, and that I had to start from scratch (although SDL can take some of the work out of the equation).
+This means that rendering methods are close to nil, and that I had to start from scratch (although SDL and OpenGL can take some of the work out of the equation).

 Although the context of the project resembles that of the 1990s, the game's content should resemble a modern FPS with simplified graphics.
 The game should therefore include familiar mechanics.